Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Further results and discussion

 \section{Further results and discussion}

 In this section, we will state a number of regularity criteria for the Fourier-restricted Euler and hypodissipative Navier--Stokes equations.
 We will also discuss the relationship of this work to the previous literature, in particular addressing the geometric significance of the blowup Ansatz considered in \Cref{RestrictedEulerBlowupIntro,RestrictedHypoBlowupIntro}.
-Essentially, this section includes everything I wanted to put in the introduction, but couldn't, at least not without making it twenty pages long.